-HUD offers more specific guidance on how the above laws and authorities can be considered in the tier one of the tiered programmatic environmental review.
-The responsible entity is the federal decision-maker and is responsible for making compliance determinations, but HUD offers the following rationales for making these determinations.
+HUD offers more specific guidance on how the above laws and authorities can be considered in tier one of the tiered programmatic environmental review.
+The RE is the federal decision-maker and is responsible for making compliance determinations, but HUD offers the following rationales for making these determinations.
 Certain applicable requirements are also noted.

-1. Eight step decision-making process for floodplain management: If the rehabilitation, reconstruction, modernization or improvement of a structure does not have an exception under 24 CFR 55.12 (e.g. minor rehabilitation or improvements of single family homes under 55.12(b)(2)), then an 8-step review process is required under 24 CFR part 55.
+- 1. Eight step decision-making process for floodplain management: If the rehabilitation, reconstruction, modernization or improvement of a structure does not have an exception under 24 CFR 55.12 (e.g., minor rehabilitation or improvements of single family homes under 55.12(b)(2)), then an 8-step review process is required under 24 CFR part 55.
 The 8-step process must be performed at tier one of a tiered environmental review.
-All additional 24

-- CFR part 55 requirements, such as the floodway and Coastal High Hazard Area restrictions at 24 CFR 55.1(c), also apply.
-Site specific reviews will be required to ensure compliance with HUD program requirements. - 2.
+All additional 24 CFR part 55 requirements, such as the floodway and Coastal High Hazard Area restrictions at 24 CFR 55.1(c), also apply.
+Site-specific reviews will be required to ensure compliance with HUD program requirements. - 2.
 Eight step decision-making process for wetland protection: The RE should discuss how the impacts on wetlands will be minimal because the scope of activities is limited to the pre-storm building footprint. - 3.
-Endangered Species: Section 7 Endangered Species Act consultation is not required when CDBG-DR assistance is provided for costs incurred, because physical activities were undertaken before the RE could review projects with the potential to affect biological resources.
-However, applicants may not receive assistance if a Section 10 permit under ESA was required and not obtained prior to the physical action. - 4.
+Endangered Species: Section 7 Endangered Species Act (ESA) consultation may be required.
+Applicants may not receive assistance if a Section 10 permit under ESA was required and not obtained prior to the physical action.
+HUD may publish an addendum to this Notice that further clarifies these requirements. - 4.
 Sole Source Aquifers: The total impervious area of a parcel will not be increased significantly, which is considered to be 30% for Safe Drinking Water Act purposes in Region II.
 This authority will not be triggered since these activities will not increase the preexisting footprint of structures, sidewalk, driveway, parking lot, or other developed area.
-The responsible entity must comply with all laws, regulations, and industry standards. - 5.
-Wild and Scenic Rivers: The Wild and Scenic Rivers Act does not apply since new construction activities and the acquisition or development of undeveloped lands are not eligible for CDBG-DR assistance and are not covered by this guidance. - 6.
+The RE must comply with all laws, regulations, and industry standards.

+- 5. Wild and Scenic Rivers: The Wild and Scenic Rivers Act does not apply since new construction activities and the acquisition or development of undeveloped lands are not eligible for CDBG-DR assistance and are not covered by this guidance. - 6.
 Air quality: Any nonattainment area plans should have applied at the time of construction and compliance should be documented.
 The proposed action must not result in any new violations of Federal or State ambient air quality standards.
 The RE must supply a finding that the rehabilitation or construction activities are in compliance with Clean Air Act requirements. - 7.
 Farmlands Protection: Since these activities should not occur outside of the existing structure's footprint, this authority should not apply. - 8.
-Executive Order 12898- Environmental Justice: These projects will not raise environmental justice issues and have no potential for new or continued disproportionately high and adverse human health and environmental effects on minority or low-income populations.
-The site will be reviewed for the presence of toxics as described below to ensure that contamination does not exceed state standards.
-The grantee must consider mitigation or avoidance of adverse impacts from the project to the extent practicable. - 9.
+Executive Order 12898- Environmental Justice: The grantee must consider mitigation or avoidance of adverse impacts from the project to the extent practicable.
+HUD may publish an addendum to this Notice that further clarifies these requirements. - 9.
 Noise: HUD's noise policy at 24 CFR part 51 subpart B is not applicable to assistance that has the effect of restoring facilities substantially as they existed prior to the disaster.
-(See 51.101(a)(3)).

-10. Acceptable Separation Distance: HUD's acceptable separation distance at 24 CFR part 51 subpart C is not applicable if the project is not adding density.
+(See 51.101(a)(3)). - 10.
+Acceptable Separation Distance: HUD's acceptable separation distance at 24 CFR part 51 subpart C is not applicable if the project is not adding density.
 If density is increased, 24 CFR part 51 subpart C applies.
 (See subpart C's definition of "HUD-assisted project" at 24 CFR 51.201).

-C. Site Specific Requirements
+C. Site-Specific Requirements